sholick/Notebooks/README.md

 2. Making sense of quick sort

 # In progress
-1. Using MonteCarlo Tree Search to play Go
+1. Analyzing Go Board positions using Tree Network and MonteCarlo method
+2. Optimizing integer multiplications